-Member retention rates on our individual membership base were negatively impacted by health care reform during the fourth quarter of 2013 and the first quarter of 2014 primarily due to the transition from health care insurance plans that are not compliant with the requirements of health care reform to compliant health care insurance plans on January 1, 2014 and from the assumed purchase of qualified health care plans by our members directly from government run health insurance exchanges.
-Based on our estimated individual and family health insurance membership as of March 31, 2014 our new membership growth during the health care reform open enrollment period offset the impact of the decrease in our membership retention rate during the open enrollment period.
-However, given the large amount of health insurance purchasing activity that occurred at the end of the open enrollment period and the amount of time it takes for us to learn of changes in our membership, we will not have a full view of the impact of the open enrollment period on our membership until later in the year.
+Our individual and family health insurance commission revenue is also influenced by our individual and family health insurance member retention rates.
+Our member retention rate on our individual and family membership was negatively impacted by health care reform during the fourth quarter of 2013 and the first and second quarters of 2014 primarily due to the transition from health insurance plans that were not compliant with the requirements of health care reform on January 1, 2014 and to the assumed purchase of health insurance plans by our members directly from other sources.
+Given the large amount of health insurance purchasing activity that occurred at the end of the open enrollment period and the amount of time it takes for us to learn of changes in our membership, due in part to delays in health insurance carrier processing, we will not have a full view of the impact of the open enrollment period on our membership until later in the year.
+Our estimated individual and family health insurance membership as of June 30, 2014, slightly increased compared to June 30, 2013, as a result of the increased individual and family health insurance purchasing activity during the health care reform annual enrollment period, offset by a decrease in our membership retention rates compared to periods prior to health care reform implementation.

 The second annual open enrollment period for individual and family health insurance is scheduled to run from November 15, 2014 through February 15, 2015 for coverage effective in 2015.
-Thereafter, the scheduled dates for the annual open enrollment period are unknown.
+Thereafter, the scheduled dates for the annual open enrollment period are unknown, but were originally set to be October 15 through December 7.
 Individuals and families generally will not be able to purchase individual and family health insurance outside of these open enrollment periods, unless they qualify for a special enrollment period as a result of certain qualifying events, such as losing employer-sponsored health insurance, moving to another state or becoming eligible or ineligible for a government subsidy for their health insurance.
-We expect that open enrollment periods will change the seasonality of our individual and family health insurance business and individual and family health insurance submitted applications.
-We expect that applications submitted for individual and family health insurance to decline during the second and third quarters of the year, outside of the annual open enrollment periods compared to the same periods in 2013.
+Open enrollment periods have changed the seasonality of our individual and family health insurance business and individual and family health insurance submitted applications.
+Additionally, we expect that applications submitted for individual and family health insurance to decline during the third quarter of 2014, compared to the same period in 2013, consistent with the decline we experienced in the second quarter of 2014.